Inverse magnetocaloric effect and phase separation induced by giant van Hove singularity in itinerant ferromagnetic metal: Entropy change for a first-order FM-PM transition induced by giant an Hove singularity: the case of fcc lattice

-Further the Hubbard model is treated within the mean-field (Hartree-Fock, HFA) approximation under the assumption that we have ferromagnetic ordering induced by giant van Hove singularity at the band bottom.
-The application of HFA here is justified by the dominance of the crossed particle-hole electron-electron interaction channel \cite{FRG_review,2023:Igoshev_fcc_fRG} with renormalized (screened) interaction parameter $U$.
+Further the Hubbard model is treated within the mean-field (Hartree-Fock) approximation~(HFA) under the assumption that giant van Hove singularity at~the~band bottom induces the~ferromagnetic ordering.
+In terms of functional renormalization group method, the application of HFA with renormalized (screened) interaction parameter $U$ here is justified by the dominance of the crossed particle-hole electron-electron interaction channel at low temperature~\cite{FRG_review,2023:Igoshev_fcc_fRG}.
 Due to the presence of a van Hove singularity in the vicinity of the Fermi level the Stoner criterion may be fulfilled with small enough $U$ parameter.